your-digital-rights/wb-website/docs/STRIPE_PRODUCTION_SETUP.md

 1. Go to **Developers** → **Webhooks** in Stripe Dashboard
 2. Click **Add endpoint**
-3. Enter your endpoint URL:
+3. Enter your endpoint URL (⚠️ without a trailing slash):
    ```
    https://your-domain.com/api/stripe/webhook
    ```
-   Replace `your-domain.com` with your actual production domain
+   Replace `your-domain.com` with your actual production domain.
+Stripe treats redirects as failures, so `https://your-domain.com/api/stripe/webhook/` (note trailing slash) will follow a `307/308` redirect and appear as a failed webhook.

 4. Select events to listen to:
    - `invoice.paid` ✅ (REQUIRED - payment successful)